-When it comes to location, the highest average paycheck ($52K annually) can be spotted in Orlando, Fla.; Tallahassee, Fla. (approximately $45K), Jacksonville, Fla. ($44K), and Miami, Fla. (around $42K) are the next top-paying cities.
-High paychecks are not found in Tampa, Fla.; in fact, at $37K it is one of the worst-paid cities.
+When it comes to location, the highest average paycheck ($52K per year) can be spotted in Orlando, Fla.; Tallahassee, Fla. ($45K), Jacksonville, Fla. ($44K), and Miami, Fla. (around $42K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at $37K) is Tampa, Fla.

 Years of Experience